-The S-corporations and partnership businesses are not applicable to claim the net operating loss as per IRS, but they can individually get tax returns for their share of loss.
-However, pass-through businesses such as sole proprietorships are eligible to claim the net operating loss.
+The S-corporations and partnership businesses are not applicable to claim the net operating loss as per IRS.
+Still, they can individually get tax returns for their share of the loss.
+However, pass-through businesses such as sole proprietorship are eligible to claim the net operating loss.

 Rules for deduction

 The use of net operating losses is subject to certain restrictions.
 The list of excluded items are: